 Naturally sweetened – sweetened with raw honey, an all-natural sweetener.

-Cocao – the yummy chocolate flavor in these comes from cacao NOT cocoa.
-Cocao is a much cleaner option…see below if you are curious as to why!
+Cacao – the yummy chocolate flavor in these comes from cacao NOT cocoa.
+Cacao is a much cleaner option…see below if you are curious as to why!

 What's the Difference Between Cocoa and Cacao?

 There’s a difference you say!?
 Oh yes, my friend… and it’s not just the spelling.
 I’ll keep it high level, but essentially they are both derived from the same place, the cocoa bean.
 However, how they are processed is very different.

 Cacao – made from cold-pressing the bean (think less processing), which keeps the enzymes and higher antioxidant content.